 - a.
-Confirmed mutation of the DMD gene - b.
-Inadequate treatment response, intolerance, or contraindication to a 3 month trial of prednisone - c.
+Genetic confirmation of DMD - b.
+Inadequate treatment response, intolerance, or contraindication to $a \ge 6$ month trial of prednisone or prednisolone - c.
 Obtain a baseline motor milestone score from ONE the following assessments: - i.
 6-minute walk test (6MWT) - ii.
 North Star Ambulatory Assessment (NSAA) - iii.
 Motor Function Measure (MFM) - d.
 NOT given concurrently with live vaccinations - e.
 Absence of active infection [including tuberculosis and hepatitis B virus (HBV)] - f.
 If the patient has a history of hepatitis B (HBV) infection - i.
 Prescriber agrees to monitor for HBV reactivation